Key Differences Between IP English and O Level English in Singapore

-On the other hand, O Level English is the standard national curriculum followed by the majority of secondary schools in Singapore.
-The O Level English syllabus is more structured, with a clear focus on preparing students for the O Level English examination at the end of Secondary 4.
-This syllabus emphasizes the core components of reading, writing, speaking, and listening skills.
+In contrast, O Level English is taught within a four-year secondary school programme (Secondary 1 to Secondary 4) and follows the national curriculum adopted by most secondary schools in Singapore.
+This syllabus is more structured and assessment-driven, with a clear focus on preparing students for the O Level English examination at the end of Secondary 4.
+It emphasises the development of essential language skills, including reading comprehension, writing, oral communication, and listening comprehension, all of which are assessed through standardised examination components.

 IP English: A Focus on Critical Thinking and Depth